The Sapporo Snow Festival (Sapporo Yuki Matsuri) is a major snow and ice festival in Hokkaido, held in early February at Sapporo's Odori Park.

-Design for the massive snow statues starts around the autumn of the previous year.
+Every year, the design for the massive snow statues starts around the autumn of the previous year.
 Based on the draft, a 1/40 scale model is created.
 Then blueprints are drawn, and then a discussion about how to go about producing the statues.

 On the location of the sculpture, the snow is piled up using heavy machinery, and a scaffold is built.
 The snow is then bound and stabilized.
 After creating a rough shape with heavy machinery, the statue is brought to life by hand.

-This is an elaborate task that goes one throughout the night.
+This is an elaborate task that goes on throughout the night.
 Once the shape of the snow sculpture is created, other smaller components that have been sculpted are added, creating all the fine details.